Tc1/mariner: Transposase

 The 360-amino acid polypeptide has three major subdomains: the amino-terminal DNA-recognition domain that is responsible for binding to the DR sequences in the mirrored IR/DR sequences of the transposon, a nuclear localization sequence (NLS), and a DDE domain that catalyzes the cut-and-paste set of reactions that comprise transposition.
 The DNA-recognition domain has two paired box sequences that can bind to DNA and are related to various motifs found on some transcription factors; the two paired boxes are labeled PAI and RED, both having the helix-turn-helix motif common for DNA-binding domains.
 The catalytic domain has the hallmark DDE (sometimes DDD) amino acids that are found in many transposase and recombinase enzymes.
 In addition, there is a region that is highly enriched in glycine (G) amino acids.

 Several signatures for the superfamily of transcriptases have been given in various domain databases given the multi-domain nature of the protein.
 In addition, each domain are often represented by multiple entries, such as // among others for the "PAI" half of the box.
-The RED box is similarly dive rse (//, etc.) and is often in a winged HTH form for DNA recognition.
+The RED box is similarly diverse (//, etc.) and is often in a winged HTH form for DNA recognition.